sccn/sccn.github.io/tutorials/I/I.8_Plotting_ERP_images.md

 neighboring trials, and finally color-coded and visualized as a 2-D rectangular color (or monochrome) image.

-For more backrgound information on ERP images, please refer to the [Appendix](/tutorials/IV.Appendix/erp_image_background.html).
+For more background information on ERP images, please refer to the [Appendix](/tutorials/IV.Appendix/erp_image_background.html).